j19sch/frogsconf/code-of-conduct/index.md

 # Short version

 Be a respectful human person.
 Let other people be themselves.
 Do not ruin anyone else’s experience.
 Keep an open mind.
 If you see or experience something unacceptable, respectfully ask for it to stop.
-The FroGS conf organizers will support you.
+The FroGS Conf organizers will support you.

 # Long version